wp-plugins/constant-contact-widget/readme.txt

 The Constant Contact widget is contained within a widget div element with the class "widget_sf_widget_constantcontact".

 Using your favourite browser developer tool, see what styles your theme is applying to the widget, and add the class ".widget_sf_widget_constantcontact" to increase the priority of your style to target the Constant Contact widget.

+= Does the Constant Contact Widget collect and monitor stats? =

+Nope.
+Constant Contact Widget is designed to do a simple thing well, and do it efficiently.

+= How does the Constant Contact widget help combat spam? =

+It uses javascript to submit the form via Ajax, the HTML form element doesn't expose an action or method.
+This makes it harder for a automated crawler to post spam via the form, as most crawlers do not run javascript.

 == Changelog ==